afnanhussain2002/video-world/Readme.md

 14. Install npm i bcrypt and jsonwebtoken

-15 Use bcrypt for password encrypt and use jwt for secure the website
+15. Use bcrypt for password encrypt and use jwt for secure the website

+16. Install cloudinary for put the file, video.

+17. Install multer for upload file process on cloudinary.